 To meet this responsibility the IJB has established arrangements for governance which includes a system of internal control.
 The system is intended to manage risk to support the achievement of the IJB's policies, aims and objectives.
-Reliance is also placed on NHS Borders and Scottish Borders Council (the partners) systems of internal control that support compliance with both organisations' policies and promotes achievement of each organisation's aims and objectives, as well as those of the IJB.
+Reliance is also placed on NHS Borders and Scottish Borders Council (the partners') systems of internal control that support compliance with both organisations' policies and promotes achievement of each organisation's aims and objectives.
 The system can only provide reasonable and not absolute assurance of effectiveness.